Appeal Social Security Disability Denials in Detroit

 - Questioning medical and vocational experts who testify at your hearing

 - Appealing your case at the federal court level if necessary

-Your disability hearing with a judge is the most critical stage of your case.
-It’s your best chance to present evidence in person and explain why you need Social Security disability benefits.
+Your disability appeal hearing with a judge is the most critical stage of your case.
+It’s your best chance to present evidence in person and explain why you need Social Security Disability benefits.

 Sometimes, Social Security brings in expert medical witnesses to testify at your hearing.
 They can hurt your chances of winning benefits.
 We know how to counter these witnesses.

-With Levine Benjamin, you’ll always meet with an attorney before your hearing to help you get ready.
+When you get Levine Benjamin to help you appeal Social Security denials, you’ll always meet with an attorney before your hearing to help you get ready.
 At some firms, you’ll only see your lawyer on the day of your hearing.

 When you’re appealing a disability denial, Levine Benjamin Law Firm stays with you every step of the way

-When you need to appeal a disability denial, you’ll start by requesting a reconsideration.
+When you need to appeal a Social Security Disability denial, you’ll start by requesting a reconsideration.

 These are the steps to appealing:

 - Reconsideration: In this step, someone at Social Security who didn’t look at your initial application gives your file another review.
 A Levine Benjamin attorney can help you add new evidence for them to consider.